pyenv-win/pyenv-win-venv/README.md

     Usage: pyenv-win-venv <command> <args>

-    A CLI manage virtual envs with pyenv-win
+    A CLI to manage virtual envs with pyenv-win

     Commands:
     activate            activate an env